 In my own small way, maybe with your help, I am doing something about the problem instead of just whining.
 Perceptive Travel will not change the publishing industry.
-It barely even squeaks out a profit.
+It only makes a modest profit.
 But it does give some of the most talented vagabond authors a home for their homeless articles.
-And here's the novel part—it will pay you actual money, within a week of publication, and treat you like a professional on top of it.
-Payment is $50 $60 $75 $85 $100 per article, which will go up again when revenues hit the next level.
+And here's the novel part—it will pay you actual money, within two weeks of publication, and treat you like a professional on top of it.
+Payment is $50 $60 $75 $85 $100 per article.
 No great sum, I'll admit, but we pay out roughly half our revenue to writers and editors, which you certainly won't find at Hearst, Gannett, or Condé Nast.
 (And most of our authors sell a few books in the process, so even better.)
 Our writers tend to win awards and get listed in "best travel writing" anthologies on a consistent basis, so the prestige factor is not too shabby either.

-This web magazine is now published monthly, with three or four feature articles per issue, plus rotating travel-related book reviews and world music reviews.
+This web magazine is published monthly, with three feature articles per issue, plus travel-related book reviews and world music reviews.
 All of the categories are open to contributing authors, though the book and music reviews are generally handled by rotating regulars.

 Sponsored trips are allowed, provided you can find a unique angle.
 Or a funny one.
 Or a very odd one.

-Supply a few digital photos (after the story is accepted), or risk me having to find something that fits the story.
+Supply a range of good digital photos (after the story is accepted), or risk me having to find something that fits the story, which is a pain.
 Photos should be beautiful, strange, or striking—or all of the above.
 No, you don't get paid extra (sorry), but you retain the rights.
 While we're on the subject, story rights revert to you after 60 days, so don't hold back your best stuff thinking you can't use it later.
 All this will be spelled out in a contract—imagine that.

 What is the perfect story for Perceptive Travel?
 For a start, something that is a square peg for all the round holes out there.
 Think Travelers' Tales, not Travel & Leisure.
 Adbusters, not Arizona Highways.
 We're not interested in guidebook-type destination rundowns or stories that are very wide in scope.
 Think small and focused.
 Tell us a good story or immerse us in a place we haven't already read about a hundred times.
 Have a point, a clear angle.
 Be yourself, follow your instincts, tell us the real deal.
 Make us want to read past the first two paragraphs.
 There's no set tone you have to follow: write like Hemingway or write like Rushdie—as long as it's really you that's talking and you have something unique to say.